 “There is more than enough evidence available that shows that children caught up in traumatic events can carry the scars throughout their lives, so it’s vital they are given the tools to help them deal with and understand their emotions and responses.”

 Coramba Public, Ulong Primary and Nana Glen Public Schools partnered with the Regional Gallery to provide outreach programs and workshops for students to work with Gumbaynggirr Elder Uncle Mark Flanders and Art Therapist Emma Gentle on classroom-based creative activities to help them work through their experience of the November bushfires.

 “Schools were closed and communities in the Orara Valley had to deal with the approaching fire threat as well as thick smoke, constant sirens, racing fire trucks and extreme weather conditions,” said Ashleigh Frost, Acting Gallery and Museum Curator.

 “All the children were exposed to this terrifying event with many having to leave their homes suddenly in the face of a moving fire front.
 Once they were able to return, the reopened schools become a vital way for children and families to connect with each other and maintain familiar routines – particularly for those who had to stay in temporary accommodation, or lost their homes.

 “So we were very keen to work with the children in their school communities to help them reflect, process and recover.”

-At the end of the term when students have completed their artworks, the Coffs Harbour Regional Gallery will host an exhibition showcasing their work.
-The Regional Museum will also begin to collect and document a selection of the works through its ‘Coffs Collections’ digitisation project to be shared on its public online database.
+At the end of the project, and exhibition was held at the Coffs Harbour Regional Gallery Culture Hub Annexe showcasing their children’s work.
+The Regional Museum also collected and documented a selection of the works through its ‘Coffs Collections’ digitisation project to be shared on its public online database.